srlasher/pdstools/Home.md

 install_github("pegasystems/cdh-datascientist-tools/r", build_vignettes=TRUE)
 ```

-If all is well, this will then install an R package called `cdhtools` that you can then use just like any other R package.
+If all is well, this will install an R package called `cdhtools` that you can then use just like any other R package.
 The package contains help and vignettes to help you get going.
 You can quickly check this by running the following R commands:

 ```r
 library(cdhtools)